-Jupiter Grades is the online grade book where you check your grades for IB European History.
+Jupiter Grades is the online grade book where you check your grades.

 I post an updated percentage and current letter grade on Synergy StudentVUE / ParentVUE at each progress report period.
 You will find specific assignment, test and project grades only on Jupiter Grades.
 As a parent who has to do this type of tracking for my own children, I am aware that it is a pain when teachers post grades to more than one online grade program (it makes tracking a little more complicated) and I apologize for that inconvenience.
 So why am I doing it?
 I began using Jupiter Grades as we were phasing out eSIS, because it clearly had many advantages over eSIS.
 While Synergy definitely offers many improvements over eSIS, it does not replicate all the major features of JupiterGrades, which is a remarkably convenient service for parents and students to use (it has received rave reviews in the past).
 Here are some of the benefits that draw me to JupiterGrades for this class: